Raiden Fighters 2: Fighter craft

 This game includes seven aircraft, which are retooled versions of the Raiden Fighters craft.
 Some craft had their secondary weapons switched around, while others had theirs revamped.
 The rest are new to this game, complete with new weaponry.

 The secret fighters in this game are unlocked the longer the arcade machine has been running since initial boot-up.
 Newer single-PCB versions of the game eliminate the time-based unlocking mechanic and make all the fighters available from the start.
 Unlockable fighters include the Miclus and Fairy (both collectible score items in the Raiden and Raiden Fighters series).
 Introduced in this game are the second-player colored variation of the Raiden mk-II and Judge Spear, dubbed the Raiden mk-IIβ and Blue Javelin respectively, each with different weaponry and attributes than their counterparts.

 All but two of the hidden craft in this game reappear in the sequel Raiden Fighters Jet.

 Plot

 Raiden Fighters 2 takes place four years after the events of the first game.
 A few surviving guerrilla groups gather under a dictator.
 They form a new nation and begin attacks on the protagonists.
 In response, retooled fighters were deployed in a new mission called Operation Hell Dive.

 Music

 The music of Raiden Fighters 2 is composed in the techno style with some instances of drum and bass (the theme of the boss stages).
 The soundtrack was composed by Go Sato.
-His past works include the soundtracks of Raiden II, parts of Raiden DX, Viper Phase 1, Senkyu (Battle Balls in the USA), and the first Raiden Fighters.
+His past works include the soundtracks of Raiden II, parts of Raiden DX, Viper Phase 1, Battle Balls, and the first Raiden Fighters.